NAMTeam/namteam.github.io/content/docs/feature-guides/realhighway/index.md

 ##### Tutorial: Simple Diamond Interchange with QuickChange

-To build a diamond interchange with the QuickChanges, in which the L1 RHW-4 crosses over a Road, first begin with the L1 RHW-4 Starter Pieces, and drag out with the RealHighway network tool to continue the overrides.
-Then, drag the Road underneath.
-Following that, place four QuickChange L1 RHW Partial Diamond pieces encircling the Road.
-The L1 RHW-2 base mainline of the QuickChanges should covert to match the L1 RHW-4 (if L1 RHW-2 lingers, simply click around the vicinity of the unconverted sections with the RealHighway network tool to get them to cooperate).
-After this, use the RealHighway network tool to drag between the height transitions, right through the Road.
-This will form the intersections between the ramps and the Road, thereby completing the interchange.
+QuickChange pieces can be used to quickly create a diamond interchange.
+Start by drawing 2 adjacent L1 RHW-4 over a stretch of L0 Road.
+Place four QuickChange L1 RHW Partial Diamond pieces encircling the Road.
+If the RHW-4 destabilizes, place additional starters and/or click around the interchange with the RHW tool to fix any issues.
+Finish the interchange by using the RealHighway network tool to between the height transitions, right over the Road.

+{{< carousel >}}
+    images/quickchange/rhw-qc-simple-diamond-1.jpg | Use L1 RHW (any type) over Road
+    images/quickchange/rhw-qc-simple-diamond-2.jpg | Use the QC Partial Diamond L1 over L0
+    images/quickchange/rhw-qc-simple-diamond-3.jpg | Repeat 4x
+    images/quickchange/rhw-qc-simple-diamond-4.jpg | Finish with the RealHighway network tool images/quickchange/rhw-qc-simple-diamond-5.jpg
+{{< /carousel >}}

+{{< alert context="info" >}}
+While this example uses RHW-4, the magic of the QuickChange pieces is that they can automatically override to accommodate **any** RHW network!
-{{< img-simple src="images/qc-diamond.jpg" >}}
+{{< /alert >}}

 This process can easily be adapted to other RHW networks, other surface street options (such as Avenues or Network Widening Mod networks), and to variants where the RHW is at ground level, and the surface street crosses over using one of the [Draggable Elevated Road Viaducts](/docs/features/road-viaducts/).